panva/node-oidc-provider/docs/configuration.md

 ### subjectTypes

-List of the Subject Identifier types that this OP supports.
+Array of the Subject Identifier types that this OP supports.
 Valid types are
  - `public`
  - `pairwise`